PSDI-UK/dlmonte-container/README.md

 should result in the creation of a number of files ending in `.000`.
 Moreover, the `OUTPUT.000` file, which contains a log created by DL_MONTE during execution, should conclude with 'normal exit'.
-As mentioned below the CI/CD pipeline incorporateing a job to ensure that the container image behaves in this way.
+As mentioned below, the CI/CD pipeline incorporates a job to ensure that the container image behaves in this way.
 In the future it would be nice if the container image were checked against the entire [DL_MONTE test suite](https://gitlab.com/dl_monte/dl_monte_tests).